gbarzon/gbarzon.github.io/_pages/about.md

   - /about.html
 ---

-My name is Giacomo Barzon, I am currently a Ph.D. student in Neuroscience at the University of Padova, Italy, hosted by the [Padova Neuroscience Center](https://pnc.unipd.it).
+My name is Giacomo Barzon, I am currently a Ph.D. student at the [Padova Neuroscience Center](https://pnc.unipd.it), University of Padova, Italy.
 I am working under the supervision of Samir Suweis from the [Laboratory of Interdisciplinary Physics](https://liphlab.com/) and Manlio De Domenico from the [CoMuNe Lab](https://manliodedomenico.com).

 I obtained a Master's degree in Physics of Data at the University of Padova.
 This program provided me with a comprehensive understanding of both Physics and Data Science, and I find it fulfilling to merge analytical and computational methods to tackle research challenges.